STUFF REDUX: How and What to Donate

 Stuff Redux accepts clean and reusable materials ranging from the practical to the funky.
 We look for donations that lend themselves to a variety of “reuses” including art projects, home improvement, gardening, educational programming, and others we haven’t dreamed up yet.
 Please review our guidelines to be sure that your donations meet our requirements:

-- Donations drop offs can be brought directly to Stuff Redux at 1608 Rhoadmiller Rd.
-We accept donations Friday and Saturday 11-5 or by appointment.
-Please contact Rachael at firstname.lastname@example.org to schedule your drop off.
+– Donations drop offs can be brought directly to Stuff Redux at 1312 Bainbridge St, Richmond, VA 23224.
+We accept donations Saturdays and Sundays from 11-5 or by appointment.
+Please contact us at email@example.com to schedule your drop off.

-- Donation pick ups may be arranged on a case-by-case basis.
-Please contact Rachael at email@example.com for more information.
+– Donation pick ups may be arranged on a case-by-case basis.
+Please contact us at firstname.lastname@example.org for more information.

 – Donations are provisionally approved via email or phone contact.
 Final approval is given on site and is subject to staff discretion.